mcllouie/AAE5303_Reflection_Report/README.md

 Reproducibility Testing: I documented my specific steps for the ARM environment in a markdown file to ensure another user could make references to my steps.
 I cross-checked my output format against the standard Windows/Docker output to ensure compatibility within our team's integrated pipeline.

-Comparison with the images: I visually compared the generated trajectories against the AMtown02 images on ORB-SLAM3 preview to ensure that the estimationn process is at least "on-track".
+Comparison with the images: I visually compared the generated trajectories against the AMtown02 images on ORB-SLAM3 preview to ensure that the estimation process is at least "on-track".

 ---